Words Through a Vent

 “But James.
 We’re all she has.
 How can we do this?
 I love you, and I want to spend my time with you openly, but I love her, too.”

 The unreality kept reverberating.
-James had been her friend since kindergarten.
+James had been her best friend since kindergarten.
 He understood her better than anyone, even Danika.
-They were both aware of their importance in her life.
-The three of them were inseparable, working, partying, traveling together, and cycling twice a week at this studio she would never be able to return to.
+They were aware of their importance in her life.
+The three of them had been inseparable for the last five years, working, partying, traveling together, and cycling twice a week at this studio she would never be able to return to.

 She texted Danika with trembling fingers.
 The screen of her phone blurred through the stubborn tears she could no longer stem.
-It took her a few minutes to reread her message.
-It was important to get it right because she did care deeply for them, and always would.
+It took her a few minutes to reread her message before she sent it.
+It was important to get it right because she did care deeply for them and always would.

 About the Creator